HigherOrderCO/Kind/README.md

 ### Portability

 Being compiled to such a small core also allows Formality to be easily compiled to multiple targets, making it very portable.
-For example, out [Formality-to-Haskell] compiler was developed in an evening and has less than 1000 lines of code.
+For example, our [Formality-to-Haskell] compiler was developed in an evening and has less than 1000 lines of code.
 This allows Formality to be used as a a lazy, pure functional language that is compiled directly by Haskell's GHC.